"Oct. 29, 2012 -- The FDA has approved Teva's Synribo (omacetaxine mepesuccinate) for treating adults with chronic myelogenous leukemia (CML).

 COMMON BRAND NAME(S): Gleevec

-USES: This medication is used to treat certain types of cancer (e.g., chronic myeloid leukemia, gastrointestinal stromal tumors, and myelodysplastic/myeloproliferative diseases).
+USES: This medication is used to treat certain types of cancer (such as acute lymphoblastic leukemia, chronic myeloid leukemia, gastrointestinal stromal tumors, and myelodysplastic/myeloproliferative diseases).
 Imatinib works by stopping or slowing the growth of cancer cells (tumors).
 It also works by causing cancer cells to die.

-The dosage is based on your medical condition and response to therapy.
+The dosage is based on your medical condition and response to treatment.
+In children, the dosage is based on body size.
 Do not increase your dose or take this medication more often than prescribed.
 Your condition will not improve any faster, and the risk of serious side effects may be increased.

 Additional Gleevec Information